neooblaster/zcl_log_util/README.md

 rule responding to **pre-filters**.

 To set filter, please use these methods.
-You can you them in an independent way depending of your need and your customizing table.
+You can you them in an independent way depending on your need and your customizing table.

 ````abap
 lr_log_util->overload( )->set_filter_devcode_value( 'ZCLLOGUTIL' ).